 - Near the Tourist Center at Station 3

-- Another location on Station 3 Main Road
+- Station 3 Main Road

 - At the D'Talipapa Seafood Market